 GARRETTS' SNAPE PORTRAITS (1888)

 A unique collection of 13 Victorian portraits, owned by Snape Parish Council, is displayed at Snape Maltings, and can be viewed here.
 Seven of those oil paintings (60.5 by 50cm) are by James Elder Christie (1847-1914) of the Glasgow School of Art.
-His ‘First Love’ and ‘The Red Umbrella’ (below) may be familiar, and more of his work hangs in Paisley's city art gallery.
+His ‘First Love’ and ‘The Red Umbrella’ (below) may be familiar, and more of his work hangs in Paisley's Museum and Art Galleries.

 The portraits have special historical value.
 They feature Newson Garrett, founder of the Maltings, and his wife Louisa (née Dunnell).
 Successful businesspeople and philanthropists, they were also the parents of Britain’s first qualified female physician and surgeon Elizabeth Garrett Anderson, and women's suffragist Millicent Fawcett.
 Fawcett's statue (by Gillian Wearing) was raised outside the Houses of Parliament in 2018.
 You can read more about the Garrett family here.